chtklein/itk-strip-sensor-qc/README.md

 ## How to use the QC LabVIEW scripts:
 *	just copy the repository to the machine used for sensor tests
-*	find VIs for the respective measurement & Configuration in the folder "QCtests"
+*	find VIs for the respective measurement in the folder "QCtests"
 *	make sure there are no old VIs with the same name in memory

-The LabVIEW scripts have been developed and tested under Windows7 using LabVIEW 2013.
+The LabVIEW scripts have been tested under Windows7/8/10 using LabVIEW 2013 + 2019.

 ## Local configuration: